"Scotty" to make trip to final frontier on SpaceX rocket

-CAPE CANAVERAL, Florida (Reuters) - When a privately owned rocket blasts off for a trial run to the International Space Station on Tuesday, it will be carrying more than food and supplies for the crew.
+CAPE CANAVERAL, Fla., May 21 (Reuters) - When a privately owned rocket blasts off for a trial run to the International Space Station on Tuesday, it will be carrying more than food and supplies for the crew.

 Tucked into the rocket’s second stage are cremated remains of more than 300 hard core space fans finally making it into the final frontier.